How Much Do Window Cleaners Charge?

 Can window cleaners handle specialist glass such as stained glass windows?

-Some window cleaning professionals will offer specialist cleaning for glass types such as stained glass, but not all companies are equipped or insured for these materials.
+Some professional window cleaning companies will offer specialist cleaning service, such as stained glass or solar panels, but not all companies are equipped or insured for these materials.
 It’s best to choose specialist companies that have experience with non-standard windows to avoid the risk of damage.

 Do window cleaners need to use scaffolding?